linuxuser0/capuchin/README.md

 Capuchin is the successor (with hopefully more success) of Monkey.

-Credit to A. Torralba and A. Olivia (2003) for providing the image corpus for this project.

 * * *

 *Works Cited:*

 A. Torralba and A. Oliva (2003).
 Statistics of natural image categories.
 In Network: computation in neural systems.
 Vol. 14, 391-412.

+Credit to A. Torralba and A. Olivia (2003) for providing the image corpus for this project.

 * * *

-TODO: Add citation for GLIMPSE Library.